 Testosterone is available in both synthetic and natural or bio-identical forms.
 Synthetic testosterone is not bio-identical in molecular structure to human testosterone, and as a result, can cause more side effects.
 Bio-identical testosterone is synthesized from plant sources to identically match the molecular structure of human testosterone, making this a more natural approach to hormone therapy.
 It has a gentler effect on the body with fewer side effects and is also easier and less messy to apply.
 After prescribing bio-identical testosterone for my patients, I check free and total testosterone levels in their blood every 3 months to maintain therapeutic levels of testosterone by adjusting their dose as indicated.

 Every primary care physician has the responsibility to learn about the effects of low testosterone in men, and the benefits of bio-identical hormone balancing and replacement.
 This can be a life-changing intervention for men, contributing to a significant improvement in the physical and emotional quality of their life and health.
 Aging does not have to be the degenerative condition we have normalized it to be.
 There is enough scientific evidence available for us to be able to help our patients reclaim their health and vitality as they age.

-©February2021 Kalpana (Rose) M. Kumar M.D., CEO and Medical Director, The Ommani Center for Integrative Medicine, Pewaukee, WI. www.ommanicenter.com Author of 2nd Edition – Becoming Real: ReclaimingYour Health in Midlife 2014, Medial Press.
-She is currently accepting new patients-call 262.695.5311 for an appointment.
-During this time of the COVID19 pandemic, she is offering both telephonic or in-person appointments for those people free of symptoms.
+©April2021 Kalpana (Rose) M. Kumar M.D., CEO and Medical Director, The Ommani Center for Integrative Medicine, Pewaukee, WI. www.ommanicenter.com Author of 2nd Edition – Becoming Real: Reclaiming Your Health in Midlife 2014, Medial Press.
+Dr. Kumar is currently accepting new patients.
+Call 262.695.5311 for an appointment, either virtual or in-person for those free of symptoms.